szakacspeter88/C/c_alapok.md

   scanf("%s", name);
   printf("Its nice to meet you %s, tell me please, how old are you excatly?\n", name);
   scanf("%d", &age);
-  printf("So %s, its good to know that you are %d years old\n", name, age);
+  printf("So %s, it's good to know that you are %d years old\n", name, age);

   return 0;
 }